Why Is Car Insurance So Expensive in Texas?

 6. 6

-Car insurance in Texas is costly due to dense highways, high vehicle theft rates, high speed limits, dense urban areas and frequent natural disasters.
-These factors increase accidents and claims, driving up premiums.
-This article explores these issues and offers strategies to help Texas drivers save on car insurance.
+Auto coverage in Texas is costly due to dense highways, high vehicle theft rates, high-speed limits, dense urban areas and frequent natural disasters.
+These factors increase both accidents and claims, driving up premiums across the state.
+While you can't control these statewide risk factors, you can shop around, bundle policies and take advantage of discounts to lower costs.

 Compare Auto Insurance Rates